tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 Compared to the Python parser, Rattletrap is about 30 times faster.
 And compared to the C# parser, it's about 6 times faster.

-I was able to make Rattletrap so fast thanks to the great tools available with Haskell.
+I was able to make Rattletrap so fast thanks to the great tools available in Haskell.
 In particular, [Stack][] makes profiling as easy as `stack build --profile`.
 Haskell's runtime system gives you a window into your program's behavior with `+RTS -p`.
 That will give you a raw profiling file that you can turn into a chart with [ghc-prof-flamegraph][].